OneDrive for students

 - If you've got a Windows account you may already have a OneDrive area, so Microsoft will use a generic name for the one we provide which is 'OneDrive for Business' or you may see 'OneDrive for Students' and 'OneDrive - university of the highlands and islands', these are all the same service.

-- Once you leave the university you will lose access to this OneDrive, you should ensure you take a copy any important files prior to completing your studies with us.
+- Once you leave the university you will lose access to this OneDrive, you should ensure you take a copy of any important files prior to completing your studies with us.

 Accessing the service